If you have blepharitis, you may also experience:

 March 13, 2015

 - Eyelash problems.
 Blepharitis can cause your eyelashes to fall out or grow abnormally (misdirected eyelashes).

 - Excess tearing or dry eyes.
-Abnormal oily secretions and other debris shed from the eyelid, such as flaking associated with dandruff, can accumulate in your tear film — the water, oil and mucus solution that forms tears.
+Abnormal oily secretions and other debris shed from the eyelids, such as flaking associated with dandruff, can accumulate in your tear film — the water, oil and mucus solution that forms tears.
 Abnormal tear film interferes with the healthy lubrication of your eyelids.
-This can irritate your eyes and cause dry eyes or excessive tearing.
+This can irritate your eyes and cause symptoms of dry eyes or excess tearing.

 - Difficulty wearing contact lenses.
 Because blepharitis can affect the amount of lubrication in your eyes, wearing contact lenses may be uncomfortable.

 - Sty.
 A sty is an infection that develops near the base of the eyelashes.
 The result is a painful lump on the edge (usually on the outside part) of your eyelid.
 A sty is usually most visible on the surface of the eyelid.

 - Chalazion.
 A chalazion occurs when there's a blockage in one of the small oil glands at the margin of the eyelid, just behind the eyelashes.
 The gland can become infected with bacteria, which causes a red, swollen eyelid.
 Unlike a sty, a chalazion tends to be most prominent on the inside of the eyelid.